BoBch27/go-firevault/README.md

 fmt.Println(users) // []Document[User]
 fmt.Println(users[0].ID) // 6QVHL46WCE680ZG2Xn3X
 ```
 - `FindOne` - A method which gets the first Firestore document which matches the provided `Query`.
+Returns an empty Document[T] (empty ID string and zero-value T Data), and no error if no documents are found.
 	- *Expects*:
 		- ctx: A context.
 		- query: A `Query` to filter and order documents.
 	- *Returns*:
-		- doc: Returns the document with type `T` (the type used when initiating the collection instance).
+		- doc: Returns the document with type `Document[T]` (where `T` is the type used when initiating the collection instance). `Document[T]` has two properties.
+			- ID: A `string` which holds the document's ID.
+			- Data: The document's data of type `T`.
 		- error: An `error` in case something goes wrong during interaction with Firestore.
 ```go
 user, err := collection.FindOne(